codesinger/shu/doc/shu-manual.md

 This manual contains detailed information on all of the function, macro, variable, and constant definitions in this repository.

-What is lacks are detailed senarios and work flows.
+What is lacks are detailed scenarios and work flows.
 The reader might well say that this is an interesting collection of parts, and then go on to ask how to use it.
 How does one use all of these things in a coherent manner?

 I hope to address that in the near future.

-One thing I will mention is that the function *shu-capture-all-latex* ceated the entire LaTex users manual (shu-manual.tex) and the function *shu-capture-all-md* created the entire markdown version of the users manual (shu-manual.md).
+One thing I will mention is that the function *shu-capture-all-latex* created the entire LaTex users manual (shu-manual.tex) and the function *shu-capture-all-md* created the entire markdown version of the users manual (shu-manual.md).